 Balance problems are those where you do not have vertigo, and are not light-headed or feeling faint.
 However, you feel unsteady on your feet and feel as if you may fall over when you walk, due to unsteadiness.
 This can be caused by various conditions.
 These include the following:

 Ear problems.
-Some conditions of the inner ear can cause balance problems without the spinning sensation of vertigo.
+Some inner ear conditions can cause balance problems without the spinning sensation of vertigo - for example, an inner ear injury.

 Brain disorders.
-Various problems in the brain, such as a stroke, or a brain tumour, can cause balance problems if the affected part of the brain is a part that helps to control posture and balance.
+Various problems in the brain, such as a stroke, or a brain tumour, can cause balance problems.
+These occur if the affected part of the brain is a part that helps to control posture and balance.
 There will usually be other symptoms too.

 General frailty and/or being seriously ill with another illness.
 You will usually have other symptoms in addition to problems with balance.